Wall Street slips, Dow posts biggest weekly loss of 2013

 The S&P 500 utilities sector, down 1.1 percent, led the day's decline as the yield on the benchmark 10-year U.S. Treasury note rose to a two-year high, making the highest dividend-paying stocks less attractive.

-Earlier this week, Macy's (M.N) reported an unexpected decline in sales and blamed hesitation by consumers.
+Earlier this week, Macy's reported an unexpected decline in sales and blamed hesitation by consumers.
+Macy's stock was down 2.8 percent to $44.99.

 It was a second week of losses for the major indexes.
 The Dow fell 2.2 percent for the week, its biggest decline since June 2012, while the S&P 500 and Nasdaq registered their biggest weekly losses since June, 2013.